tsoonjin/fyp/doc/robosub_survey/robosub2016.md

  - include top-down bias such as altering color channel for better detection of red object
  - using MRF for object segmentation or image restoration
  - one shot learning or zero shot learning

+## Ultimate improvement to win the vision war
+ - ensure object detection works across different environment
+ - works for far distance and near distance
+ - distance estimation for detected object
+ - video understanding to aid with mission planner
+ - focuses on adaptation algorithm